Stacy Keibler: Move to Raw and alliance with Test (2002–2003)

 As Test's on-screen marketing agent, she came up with the idea that Test should call his fans "Testicles," cut his hair, and reshape his image.
 This caused the gimmick to become popular with the audience and the couple switched from being villains into fan favorites in November 2002.
 This would be Stacy's first time as a babyface in WWE.
-In the spring of 2003, Test, however, became to verbally abuse Keibler, who also started managing Scott Steiner.
+In the spring of 2003, Test, however, began verbally abusing Keibler, who also started managing Scott Steiner.
 After months of build-up, Keibler finally left Test for Steiner on the June 2 edition of Raw.
 Steiner defeated Test for Keibler's services at Bad Blood, and Keibler seemed happy as Steiner's new manager, as the two alluded to having more than a professional relationship.
 Test, however, continued to harass Keibler and Steiner until Steiner accepted a rematch with Stacy's services on the line.
 On the August 18 episode of Raw, Test won the match after faking a leg injury and then blindsiding Steiner with a big boot.
 A match was then set for Unforgiven with the stipulation that if Test won, he would not only retain Keibler's services, but would acquire Steiner's services as well.
 During the match, Keibler's interference backfired, and Test won the match.
 Steiner then turned heel by attacking Keibler after her interference in his match on the September 29 episode of Raw backfired.
 For a time, Test and Steiner worked as a tag team, sharing the services of Keibler as their on-screen sex slave.
 The storyline finally ended on the December 1 episode of Raw, when general manager Mick Foley freed Keibler from her obligatory contracts with Test and Steiner by temporarily firing them.